Sudhakar Tukaram Shrangare

 Sudhakar Tukaram Shrangare is an Indian politician and a member of parliament to the 17th Lok Sabha from Latur constituency, Maharashtra.
 He won the 2019 Indian general election being a Bharatiya Janata Party candidate.

+Shrangare is a Buddhist.
+He is an official candidate of BJP in 2024 Lok Sabha elections from Latur Lok Sabha constituency.

+Further He Joined Indian National Congress on 29th October 2024.